-Step 1 – Funds are transferred to the AFEX account for the currency conversion.
+Step 1 – Funds are transferred to the AFEX account for currency conversion.
 We use AFEX to aim to achieve the best possible conversion rate for your funds to save you money.

-Step 4 – Once the funds have been invested, you will receive written confirmation from our New Business team, which will include a member pack and your login in details to the online client portal – My Super Solutions.
+Step 4 – Once the funds have been invested, you will receive written confirmation from our New Business team, which will include a member pack and your login details to the online client portal – My Super Solutions.

 Retail Superannuation Funds are similar to UK pension plans as they offer you a wide range of investment options such as: